spences10/sveltekit-and-the-content-layer/slides.md

 So with a talk like this,

-I’m going to need to bring up the past, to justify the present, and where we are now
+I’m going to need to bring up the past, to justify the present, and where we're going

+But it's mainly about using GraphQL Svelte and SvelteKit

 First, a bit of history lesson

-But it's mainly about Svelte and SvelteKit
 -->

 ---